HenrikSamuelsson/reading-sw-architecture-in-practice-4th/chapter-01-discussion.md

 > ..an abstract system specification consisting primarily of functional components described in terms of their behaviors and interfaces and component-component interconnections.

+Definitions of software architecture can include considerations like rationale for decisions or how the architecture will evolve over time.
+This can be considered to be meta information and not strictly necessary.
+But there are benefits with adding this type of information due to that over time we tend to forget why a decision was taken and keeping notes on what to do next is useful if the work shall be handed over to someone new.